Malaria

 What is it?

-Malaria is a potentially fatal illness carried by mosquitoes.
-Due to the bodily changes associated with pregnancy, pregnant women are more likely to develop malaria if bitten by an infected mosquito.
-Pregnant women and those trying to conceive are therefore advised, wherever possible, to avoid travelling to areas where there is a high risk of catching malaria.
+Malaria is a potentially fatal infection spread by mosquitoes.
+Normal changes to the immune system mean that pregnant women are more likely to catch malaria.
+Malaria can cause serious pregnancy complications, including miscarriage, stillbirth, and preterm delivery.
+Women who are pregnant or trying to conceive are advised not travel to areas where there is a high risk of malaria.

 How can I reduce the risk of malaria?

-If travel to a high risk malaria area cannot be avoided, you should do the following to reduce your risks of both mosquito bites and of developing malaria:
+If travel to a high-risk malaria area cannot be avoided, you should do all of the following to reduce your risks of both mosquito bites and of developing malaria:

 • Take an antimalarial medicine (see below)